bcgov/greenlight/README.md

 ]
 ```

-Modify config.toml to make the input forms fields match the fields in the schema.json if you plan to use the Permitify UI to manually issue a claim.
+Modify config.toml to make the input forms fields match the fields in the schema.json if you plan to use the dFlow UI to manually issue a claim.

 4. Register the new service in docker_compose.yml.
 **Note: Make sure the port assigned to the new service does not conflict with the ports assigned to other services**